feldera/feldera/docs/sql/materialized.md

 Materialized relations can significantly increase the storage used by the program.
 For example, Feldera can evaluate simple programs with no joins or aggregates without keeping any state.
-However, Mmaterializing inputs or outputs of such programs will make them **stateful**, requiring storage proportional to the size of the materialized relations.
+However, materializing inputs or outputs of such programs will make them **stateful**, requiring storage proportional to the size of the materialized relations.